 - Manipulative skills: These include kicking, batting, throwing, and catching.

 They also include hand-eye coordination skills such as throwing and catching, bike riding, and swimming.
 Motor planning is also a necessary skill that allows your child to recall what steps they need to get moving.
-Find out more about motor planning activities for children here.

 Why is it important to develop gross motor skills?